kardantel/nameClassifier/README.md

 - Use the technique of data augmentation to have more training data.
 - It incorporates various functions called "atributos" (atributos1 - atributos7) with which the user can obtain various characteristics from the names entered.
 - It allows the user to enter as many names as desired until the user indicates the exit of the program.
+- When entering a male and female name at the same time, it will only recognize the first name entered from left to right.

 ## How to use
 1. Execute in the terminal the code `python3 main.py` this will train the classification model.